-- 1. Confirm the need for Needle Decompression: - a) Respiratory distress - i) dyspnea; - ii) tachypnea; - iii) cyanosis; and/or - iv) chest pain; - b) Absent or decreased breath sounds on the affected side; and - c) A deviated trachea away from the side of the injury. - 2.
-Administer high concentration oxygen. - 3.
+- 1. Confirm the need for Needle Decompression: - a) Respiratory distress - i) dyspnea - ii) tachypnea - iii) cyanosis, and/or - iv) chest pain - b) Absent or decreased breath sounds on the affected side - Administer high concentration oxygen. - 3.
 Identify the second intercostal space on the mid-clavicular line on the same side as the Pneumothorax. - 4.
-Cleanse the overlying skin with Povidone lodine solution. - Insert a #I4 gauge, 3 6 cm long (adult) or a #18 20 gauge, 2 4 cm long (child or infant) overthe-needle catheter into the skin above the third rib and direct it just over the rib into the interspace. - 6.
+Cleanse the overlying skin with Povidone Iodine solution. - Insert a #I4 gauge, 3 6 cm long (adult) or a #18 20 gauge, 2 4 cm long (child or infant) overthe-needle catheter into the skin above the third rib and direct it just over the rib into the interspace. - 6.
 Insert the catheter through the parietal pleura until air exits under pressure. - 7.
 Remove the needle and leave the plastic cannula in place until it is replaced in the Emergency Department. - 8.
 Attach a flutter valve to the end of the plastic cannula and secure the cannula for transportation.